Many who devoted their lives to Fidel Castro now line the streets for a final tribute

 With one arm raised, clutching a small Cuban flag in her hand, and the other cradling a palm frond and flowers she had plucked from her neighbor’s garden, Eugenia Migalina Ramos Cobos patiently waited for el comandante to pass.

-Despite her 72 years and hours on her feet, Ramos said she would persevere until Fidel Castro's ashes passed in a military convoy.
+Despite her 72 years and hours on her feet, Ramos said she would persevere until Fidel Castro’s ashes traveled past in a military convoy.

 “I’m fulfilling my duty with my comandante,” she said.
 “If I get tired with this arm, I raise the other.
 But being tired doesn’t matter; it doesn’t matter to me.”